 Every applicant should first review the description of the target program for advice on preparing the application.
 For additional questions about the logistics of the application process, please contact Stephen Scordias at email@example.com.
 For questions about qualifications or the program itself, please contact the Director of Graduate Studies.
 General information about Washington University for prospective students, including international applicants, can be found on the Graduate School site.

 The deadline for applications for the MA and PhD in Classics is January 1.

-- The completed application form.
-Please be sure to list your years of Greek and Latin study in the section on language preparation.
+- Language Background: Please be sure to include your years of Greek and Latin study in the section on language preparation.

-- Three letters of recommendation from current or past instructors acquainted with your accomplishments to date.
+- Letters of Recommendation: Three letters of recommendation from current or past instructors acquainted with your accomplishments to date.
 Aim to assemble a combination of recommenders who can, between them, describe your work in both ancient languages and in research in Classics or a related field.
 Letters must be uploaded to the application website; recommenders who have problems with the site may contact us at email@example.com for help.

-- A personal statement expressing your goals in seeking a graduate degree in Classics, describing the background that qualifies you to do so and the particular advantages you see in the program at Washington University.
+- Personal Statement: A personal statement expressing your goals in seeking a graduate degree in Classics, describing the background that qualifies you to do so and the particular advantages you see in the program at Washington University.
 Reference to specific faculty members can help, but is not essential.
 The Admissions Committee is interested in applicants who (besides looking like a good fit for our program) show an understanding of what is entailed in graduate work and an ability to articulate their goals.
 We therefore recommend that you seek advice from instructors on crafting the personal statement.

-- For applicants whose native language is not English, official TOEFL scores; these must be no older than two years, and must arrive by the application deadline.
+- TOEFL: For applicants whose native language is not English, official TOEFL scores; these must be no older than two years, and must arrive by the application deadline.
 Waivers for applicants who have earned degrees at English-speaking institutions may be requested through the Director of Graduate Studies in advance of the deadline.